 All connections should be Pin 2 high.
 For unbalanced operation, Pins 1 and 3 should be grounded.
-For mono inputs in a stereo configuration, connect the left and right input channels in parallel.
 Be careful to keep inputs and outputs of all channels wired consistently.
 Out-of-phase wiring can produce audible effects.

-For I/O panning and level control, see Chapter 4, Operations in Detail.
-All signals sent to the analog outputs are also sent to the digital outputs.
+For I/O panning and level control, see Section 4, Operations in Detail.